programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 #### Using the Cypher query language

-In cases where there is already data in the database it may be easier to load data using the Cypher query language.
+In cases where there is already data in the database it may be easier to load data using the Cypher query language that comes bundled with Neo4j.
 Much like SQL, Cypher is a language dedicated to loading, selecting or altering data that is stored in the Neo4j database.
 In what follows, we will give some examples of each of these actions using Cypher.